JosephTLyons/Folder-Utility/README.md

 * Remove all empty folders within a chosen directory.
 * Capitalize folders names, file names, or both.
 * List all files and list a count of all file extensions
+* An output window shows the details of what Folder Utility does specifically when an action is chosen.

 ![alt tag](https://github.com/JosephTLyons/Folder-Utility/blob/master/Images/Folder%20Utility%20GUI.png)